mjiao/sap-edge/rosa/terraform/README.md

 | `redis_allowed_cidr_blocks` | CIDR blocks allowed to access Redis | `["10.0.0.0/16"]` (VPC CIDR) | ❌ |

 > **🔒 Security Note**
-> By default, PostgreSQL and Redis are deployed in private subnets and only accessible from within the VPC (10.0.0.0/16).
+> **Database Services**: PostgreSQL and Redis are deployed in private subnets and only accessible from within the VPC (10.0.0.0/16).
 For production, further restrict CIDR blocks to specific subnet ranges.
+>
+> **Quay Storage**: S3 bucket is created with:
+> - Versioning enabled for data protection
+> - Server-side encryption (AES256)
+> - Public access blocked
+> - Dedicated IAM user with minimal S3 permissions
+> - Access keys available as Terraform outputs (sensitive)

 ## Usage